 SECTION 2.
 The Board of Governors shall also appoint or delegate to the president the power to appoint and define the rights and duties of committees for the various activities of the Club and such other committees as the Board may deem necessary to assist in the management of the Club.

 SECTION 3.
-The president shall preside at all meetings of the Club and over the Board of Governors; he shall have general supervision of the management of the Club; he shall perform all other duties incident to his office; and he shall be an ex officio member of all committees.
+The president shall preside at all meetings of the Club and over the Board of Governors; he shall have general supervision of the management of the Club, shall perform all other duties incident to his office, and shall be an ex officio member of all committees.

 SECTION 4.
-In the absence or disability of the president, either of both of the vice presidents shall perform and exercise the powers of the president and shall perform such other duties as may be imposed upon them by the Board of Governors.
+In the absence or disability of the president, or both of the vice presidents shall perform and exercise the powers of the president and shall perform such other duties as may be imposed upon them by the Board of Governors.

 SECTION 5.
-The treasurer shall collect and receive all monies due the Club and shall have custody of its funds and securities; he or she shall keep the accounts of the Club; and he shall pay all bills of the Club.
+The treasurer shall collect and receive all monies due to the Club and shall have custody of its funds and securities; he or she shall keep the accounts of the Club, and he shall pay all bills of the Club.

 SECTION 6.
-The secretary shall keep the minutes of meetings of the Board of Governors; he shall keep the records of the Club; he or she shall have custody of the seal; and otherwise perform usual duties pertaining to that office.
+The secretary shall keep the minutes of meetings of the Board of Governors; he or she shall keep the records of the Club; he or she shall have custody of the seal; and otherwise perform usual duties pertaining to that office.

 SECTION 7.
 The president or a vice president, or treasurer shall execute all agreements and contracts on behalf of the Club.